• Skip to primary navigation

 Malai kofta goes well along with all the Indian bread and rice preparations, but just make sure that the bread or rice is simple and not too flavorful, as malai kofta itself has a rich and creamy gravy.

-You can serve it with bread such as roti, tawa paratha, laccha paratha, tandoori roti, naan, or even garlic naan.
+You can serve it with bread such as roti, tawa paratha, lachha paratha, tandoori roti, naan, or even garlic naan

 Malai kofta also tastes great with steamed rice, jeera rice or any other lightly spiced pulao.

-If you are looking to make a festive meal, then you can make dal tadka, jeera rice, cucumber raita, naan, and kachumber salad along with it.
+If you are looking to make a festive meal, then you can make Punjabi Yellow Dal Tadka, jeera rice, cucumber raita, naan, and kachumber salad along with it.

 Storage Suggestions